Updated on August 3, 2022 by Sarina

 Other bells and whistles

-How to use the seam ripper?
+How to use seam ripper tool ?

 The best start in successful unpicking is to keep the fabric taut as you cut.
 Best if you have someone to keep it taut